razi-rais/microservices/workshop/readme.md

 > Approximate time to complete this task is 30 minutes

-In this section you will build, package, deploy and run a multi-container application to a minikube Kubernetes locally.
-Later, you will learn how scale and perform rolling update to it using Kubernetes.
+In this section you will build, package, deploy and run a multi-container application on a minikube Kubernetes locally.
+Later, you will learn how to scale and perform rolling updates to it.

-Let's review the application.
-Its a simple python web application that provides you with an option to vote for your favorite animal (cats or dogs).
-The voting results are store in a Redis cache.
+The voting application is a simple python web application that provides you with an option to vote for your favorite animal (cats or dogs).
+The voting results are store in a Redis cache which also acts as a backend.

 The UI is shown below:
 ![voting-app](./images/voting-app-1.png)